 Ms. Coco has an interest in health care and previously participated as a public member on the College of Physicians and Surgeons of Ontario Council, between the years of 1989 to 1993.
 She is currently a Board Champion of the Lung Centre Campaign.

-Ms. Coco is a member of the Human Resources Committee.
+Ms. Coco is Chair of the Human Resources Committee.

 George R. Eaton

 Serving on the Board since 2011, Mr. George R. Eaton has had a varied and extensive business career in Canada.
 He is Vice Chairman, Weatons Holdings Limited, a private holding company.

 Mr. Eaton was the former President of Eaton’s serving in this role from 1991 until 1997.
 He served as Vice President and Deputy Chairman of Eaton’s of Canada from 1975 to 1991.

 Mr. Eaton is a trustee of the John David & Signy Eaton Charitable Foundation.
 He has held directorships with Baton Broadcasting, First Canada Securities International, The Eaton Foundation, Desjardins Laurentian, Metaris Inc., and JC Clark.
 He has been involved in a wide range of philanthropic endeavours for the past 40 years at both the board and executive levels.